pyacq/pyacq/doc/streams.rst

 Data transmission through a stream occurs in several stages:

-1. **Pre-filtering:** As data is passed to an output stream, it is passed through an arbitrary sequence of filtering functions.
+1. **Pre-filtering:** As data is passed to an output stream, it is passed through a user-defined sequence of filtering functions.
 These are used, for example, to scale, cast, or reshape data as needed to meet the stream requirements.
 2. **Chunking:** The output stream collects data until a minimum chunk size is reached.
 The